apurb2509/hero-ie/README.md

 ---

 ## ⚖️ License
 HERO-IE is developed as a submission for the **Google Solution Challenge, 2026**.
-All rights reserved by the development team: "**"RunTime Error"**.
+All rights reserved by the development team: **"RunTime Error"**.